ajaxray/short-code/README.md

 // Output : cw
 ```

-Now, if the 2 char text don't look good as a code number and you want a little longer codes,
+Now, if the 2 char text don't looks good as a code number and you want a little longer codes,
 just add a fixed salt to increase the numbers.
 Also, remember to subtract the salt after reverting

 ```php